Redis session lock

 Symptoms

 Some actions, parts of the website, or the entire website is slow.
 You may encounter 5XX errors, gateway timeouts, and customer-facing errors.
-Depending on the extent of the issue, the application’s frontend might be partially or fully inaccessible.
+Depending on the extent of the issue, the application’s frontend may be partially or fully inaccessible.

-Logs contain the following exceptions:
+Logs contain the following exception:

 Spryker\Shared\SessionRedis\Handler\Exception\LockCouldNotBeAcquiredException